ThinkTrout/ANCHOR/README.md

 You will come across **Coral Structures**, physical manifestations of human thoughts that grow at unpredictable rates influenced by the mental stability of humans near them.

-Toe assist you, you will be equipped with all manner of guns and equipment to navigate Coral-infested buildings, repair unstable pockets of reality, and investigate the secrets of private military companies that have their own interests in the **Reef**.
+To assist you, you will be equipped with all manner of guns and equipment to navigate Coral-infested buildings, repair unstable pockets of reality, and investigate the secrets of private military companies that have their own interests in the **Reef**.

 **The Reef awaits, Diver.
 How will *you* navigate its waters?**